 Reflections of 3 weeks in the Netherlands in 2014

+After living almost 14 years in Thailand you start to take things in Thailand for granted, even worse you start to think life is normal here.
+On the other hand after living almost 14 years outside your home country in another culture you start to forget how life was and that there is another reality also.
 After 3 weeks back "home" in the Netherlands my primary reaction is "The Netherlands is a over regulated nanny state and I am actually waiting for a revolution.
 Well that will probably never happen as it seems that all people are brainwashed into robots for the consumption economy to fed the corporations."
-After coming home in Thailand I thought "They drive like total idiots on the road and the roads are bloody dangerous by design".
+And after coming home in Thailand I thought "They drive like total idiots here on the road and the roads are bloody dangerous by design".
 But now in more balanced way ......

-In Rotterdam we did stay in a B&B so we went out to the local shops to do some shopping for small food & drinks.
+In Rotterdam I did stay in a B&B so I went out to the local shops to do some shopping for small food & drinks.
 What a great choice of food here!
 I did really missed some things like "karnemelk" and good cheese.
 But wow a lot of things here are really expensive!
 But really amazing good service of people in shops.
 Even the guy just refilling the stocks knows where to find everything.
 Much different as in Thailand where the easy answer is "Mai mi" (We do not have).
-And not only for violations but also just to register who has been where (and they keep those records for 4 weeks).

-As motorbike rider I went to 2 motorbike shop and even my wife was surprised "Wow what a great collection of helmets, cloths, motorbikes and gear".
+As motorbike rider I went to 2 motorbike shops and even I was surprised "Wow what a great collection of helmets, cloths, motorbikes and gear".
 Helmets in size's XS to XL.
 And on a average things are cheaper as in Thailand (although the staff in the Netherlands makes 10 times more salary and the VAT is 3 times as much).
 Great service & knowledge of the staff also.